Last Updated on July 17, 2025 by Maged kamel

 The Portal frame is analyzed into one frame and two cantilevers.

-The second case is for the portal Frame when it has a fixed at the base, the inflection points are located at the mid-height of the columns in addition to the hinge at the midpoint of the girder.
+The second case is for the portal Frame when it has a fixed support at the base, the inflection points are located at the mid-height of the columns in addition to the hinge at the midpoint of the girder.
+This solution is an approximate solution to facilitate the design.

-The upper part above the hinge is represented separately, there are three hinges.
-This part is the same as the part which we have already solved, which is a portal frame hinged at the supports, but the only difference lies that the height in this case=h/2.
+The upper part above the hinge is represented separately, with three hinges.
+This part is the same as the one we have already solved, which is a portal frame hinged at the supports.
+The only difference lies in the fact that the height in this case is h/2.

-While the forces at joint derived earlier was= P*h/L at the support at the left and at right also, the same value but opposite direction.
+While the forces at the joint derived earlier were P*h/L at the support on the left and the right, the same value but in opposite directions.

-At the left joint P*h/L acts downwards, while at the right support acts upwards, so the joint reaction =P* height/L.
+At the left joint, P*h/L acts downwards, while at the right support, there acts upwards, so the joint reaction =P* height/L.

 Estimation of the portal frame reactions.